danielcrimp/embeddings-exploration/README.md

 Embeddings models allow us to place words as points - vectors - in high-dimensional space - 300 dimensions or even higher.
 These dimensions represent meaning:

-If we were to take a word and translate it in this space, moving it along one (likely many more) of these dimensions, we would change it's meaning.
+If we were to take a word and translate it in this space, moving it along one (likely many more) of these dimensions, we would change its meaning.
 In this way, we can take the vector for `'queen'` and adjust it by some vector to return `'king'`.
 This is a classic example used to explain embeddings spaces, but I feel this notion could be explored further.

 This translation in the embeddings space could be likened to drawing a triple, or an edge, in a knowledge graph, or adding a record to a relational database.
-We take two nodes, 'queen' and 'king', and (implicitly) draw a 'gender_counterpart' connection between the two, thus realising a fact.
+In the above example, we took two symbols, 'queen' and 'king', and (implicitly) drew a 'gender_counterpart' connection between the two, thus realising a fact.
 Could we extend this analogy and somehow interact with embeddings spaces as a traditional knowledge store?
 How would we query it? i.e.: